 This course builds on previous nursing knowledge, skills, values, meanings and experiences in preparing students to provide, manage and coordinate professional comprehensive nursing care for diverse patients with common alterations in neurological, musculoskeletal, immunological, and infectious alterations in health.
-Prerequisites: All N 200-level nursing courses, and N 322.
-Pre/corequisites: N 314, N 323.
-Three lecture hours plus six clinical hours per week.
-Concurrent enrollment in NLAB 315 is required.
+Concurrent enrollment in NLAB 315, NLAB 323 and N 314 is required or permission of the instructors.
+Prerequisites: N214.
 Five credits.